dirtsimple/postmark/README.md

 Currently, post content is exported to markdown files *as-is*, without any attempt to translate HTML back to markdown.
 In addition, a great many default-valued or empty fields are likely to be included in the YAML front matter.
 For this reason, exported posts must be manually edited to resolve these issues.
 Alternately, you can use the [export actions and filters](#export-actions-and-filters) to convert or clean up the content during the export process.  (e.g. to remove meta fields that should not be placed under revision control.)

+Because the post excerpt and body are stored as HTML in the database, the exported document has the relevant `HTML:` front matter fields set to `true`, so that if the file is imported as-is, the content will not be re-parsed as markdown.
+If you do convert the content to markdown, you should remove the relevant entries from the  `HTML:` map, or rename it to `Export-HTML:` if you will be editing the content in WordPress and then saving it with `postmark update`.

 Also note: a post's parent, menu order, and MIME type are currently *not* included in its export file, since menu order and MIME type are used only for menu items and attachments, and postmark determines a post's parent (if any) using its directory location.
 (The post's `_thumbnail_id` metadata is also excluded, since it references an integer ID that could vary between databases.)

 ### Updating Exported Documents